Treaty of Cateau-Cambrésis

-The Treaty of Cateau-Cambrésis or Peace of Cateau-Cambrésis in April 1559 ended the Italian War of 1551–1559, the last of the Italian Wars (1494–1559).
-It consisted of several separate treaties, the main two signed on 2 April by Elizabeth I of England and Henry II of France, and on 3 April between Henry and Philip II of Spain.
-Although he was not a signatory, the agreements were approved by Emperor Ferdinand I, since many of the territorial exchanges concerned states that were part of the Holy Roman Empire.
+The Treaty of Cateau-Cambrésis in April 1559 ended the Italian Wars (1494–1559).
+It consisted of two separate treaties, one between England and France on 2 April, and another between France and Spain on 3 April.
+Although he was not a signatory, both were approved by Emperor Ferdinand I, since many of the territorial exchanges concerned states within the Holy Roman Empire.